Trauma-Informed Care

 Trauma - what is it?

-Okay and?
 How can therapy help me?

 I incorporate interventions from various modes of therapy when working with trauma, but I use CPT (Cognitive Processing Therapy) as my guide.